ibm-cloud-docs/databases-for-etcd/learn-performance.md

 ## Memory Usage

 etcd uses memory to cache data and can benefit from increasing the amount of memory to at least the size of the data set.
 Memory is also used to maintain the watchers, so if your use-case requires thousands of watchers, you can benefit from increasing the amount of RAM available to your deployment ever further.

-## Monitoring your deployment

-Deployment owners can [monitor](/docs/services/databases-for-etcd?topic=cloud-databases-monitoring) the state of the deployment, estimate typical resource usage, and scale the deployment accordingly.

-If you are planning on running operations that might put a spike in the usual resource usage, you can manually scale your service's resources up to avoid hitting resource limits.